hmcts/sscs-submit-your-appeal/README.md

 ## Docker

-If you would like to view the application without having to setup Redis you can via Docker.
+If you would like to view the application without having to setup Redis you can do so via Docker.

 We use the [Dockerfile] and [docker-compose.yml] to create a container to bring up the app which includes Redis.